 Classic Diet Food

-In addition to being very low calorie (and delicious!), however, broccoli has many other great benefits that make it an excellent addition to any diet plan.
+In addition to being very low calorie (and delicious!), however, broccoli has many other significant benefits that make it an excellent addition to any diet plan.

 Reduced Cancer Risk

-To begin with, broccoli and other vegetables like it, referred to as cruciferous vegetables, are proven to help lower the risk of cancer.
-While it can be effective at cutting the risk of all types of cancer, it is believed to be particularly effective at fighting lung cancer and colon cancer thanks to the healthy sulforaphane it contains.
+Firstly, broccoli and other cruciferous vegetables have been shown to help reduce the risk of cancer.
+While it can effectively reduce the risk of all types of cancer, it is thought to be particularly effective in fighting lung and bowel cancer, thanks to the healthy sulforaphane it contains.

-And, let’s face it; if you’re dealing with cancer, you’re not going to care a thing about your weight or much of anything, which is why this health benefit of broccoli is one of the best and most important- it can potentially help you to live a long and healthy life.
+And let's face it, when you're fighting cancer, you're not going to care about your weight or much of anything else, so this health benefit of broccoli is one of the best and most important - it can potentially help you live a long and healthy life.

 Broccoli Packed With Water